Mircea-MMXXI/azapy/docs/Kelly_th_doc.md

 ww = az.gamblingKelly(p)

-# bet sizes for each game as percentage of capital in hands
+# bet sizes for each game as percentage of capital in hand
 print(f"bet sizes as fraction of capital (in percent)\n{ww}")

 # percentage of the total capital invested in each round